There is much confusion about dementia and people have many questions including:

 - What is the cause?

-- Is memory loss the only symptom?
+- What are the signs of dementia – is memory loss the only symptom?

 This section aims to answer some of those questions with a simple breakdown of the meaning of the word dementia, the symptoms and the diseases that cause it.